mdn/content/files/en-us/web/http/status/index.md

 - {{HTTPStatus(402, "402 Payment Required")}} {{experimental_inline}}
   - : This response code is reserved for future use.
 The initial aim for creating this code was using it for digital payment systems, however this status code is used very rarely and no standard convention exists.
 - {{HTTPStatus(403, "403 Forbidden")}}
   - : The client does not have access rights to the content; that is, it is unauthorized, so the server is refusing to give the requested resource.
-Unlike 401, the client's identity is known to the server.
+Unlike `401 Unauthorized`, the client's identity is known to the server.
 - {{HTTPStatus(404, "404 Not Found")}}
   - : The server can not find the requested resource.
 In the browser, this means the URL is not recognized.
 In an API, this can also mean that the endpoint is valid but the resource itself does not exist.
-Servers may also send this response instead of 403 to hide the existence of a resource from an unauthorized client.
+Servers may also send this response instead of `403 Forbidden` to hide the existence of a resource from an unauthorized client.
 This response code is probably the most famous one due to its frequent occurrence on the web.
 - {{HTTPStatus(405, "405 Method Not Allowed")}}
   - : The request method is known by the server but is not supported by the target resource.
-For example, an API may forbid DELETE-ing a resource.
+For example, an API may forbid to `DELETE` a resource.
 - {{HTTPStatus(406, "406 Not Acceptable")}}
-  - : This response is sent when the web server, after performing [server-driven content negotiation](/en-US/docs/Web/HTTP/Content_negotiation#server-driven_negotiation), doesn't find any content that conforms to the criteria given by the user agent.
+  - : This response is sent when the web server, after performing [server-driven content negotiation](/en-US/docs/Web/HTTP/Content_negotiation#server-driven_negotiation), does not find any content that conforms to the criteria given by the user agent.
 - {{HTTPStatus(407, "407 Proxy Authentication Required")}}
-  - : This is similar to 401 but authentication is needed to be done by a proxy.
+  - : This is similar to `401 Unauthorized` but authentication is needed to be done by a proxy.
 - {{HTTPStatus(408, "408 Request Timeout")}}
   - : This response is sent on an idle connection by some servers, even without any previous request by the client.
 It means that the server would like to shut down this unused connection.
 This response is used much more since some browsers, like Chrome, Firefox 27+, or IE9, use HTTP pre-connection mechanisms to speed up surfing.
 Also note that some servers merely shut down the connection without sending this message.
 - {{HTTPStatus(409, "409 Conflict")}}